 But there’s still something missing.

 If you plan to set sail on the open sea of real estate without a rudder—also known as a mentor—to guide you, you’re selling yourself short.

-The reality is, if you want to thrive in the competitive and constantly evolving real estate investing world, it’s critical that you enlist the help of a real estate mentor.
-Here’s a rundown on 10 questions to ask your real estate mentor early on so as to put yourself in the best position to succeed in real estate investing.
+The reality is, if you want to thrive in the competitive and constantly evolving real estate investing world, it’s critical that you enlist the help of how to find a whole real estate investing mentors.
+Finding a real estate mentor here’s a rundown on 10 good questions to ask wholesale real estate investors mentors early on so as to put yourself in the best position to succeed in real estate investing business investing.

 1. Which Investment Approach Has Worked Best for You?

 This is an essential question to ask mentors for real estate investors because it’s a good idea to choose a real estate mentor whose investing strategy mirrors yours.

 The main strategies you can use include buying and selling, also known as flipping; wholesaling; and buying and holding, also known as owning rental properties.
 In addition, you’ll need to decide whether you plan to zero in on commercial properties or focus on residential ones.
 The best mentor is one who has extensive experience in using the strategies you’re aiming to use.